-Display or set a search path for executable files
+Display or set a search path for executable files at the command line.

 PATH without parameters will display the current path.